ArtBlocks/artblocks-contracts/README.md

 `yarn format`

-## Contributing
+## Contributing & Design Guidelines

 We welcome contributions from the community!

-Please read through our [Design Guidelines](#design-guidelines), [Solidity Gotchas](./solidity-gotchas.md), and [Testing Philosophy](./test/README.md) sections before contributing.
+Please read through our [Style Guidelines](./GUIDELINES.md), [Solidity Gotchas](./solidity-gotchas.md), and [Testing Philosophy](./test/README.md) sections before contributing.

-In addition to meeting our design guidelines, all code must pass all tests and be formatted with prettier before being merged into the main branch.
+In addition to meeting our style guidelines, all code must pass all tests and be formatted with prettier before being merged into the main branch.
 To run the tests, run `yarn test`.
 To format the code, run `yarn format`.

-## Design Guidelines

-While not all existing code may strictly adhere to these guidelines, we are working to improve the codebase over time.

-We aim to follow the [OpenZeppelin Design Guidelines](https://github.com/OpenZeppelin/openzeppelin-contracts/blob/master/GUIDELINES.md) when contributing new code.
-Importantly, this includes following the recommendations documented in the [Solidity style guide](https://docs.soliditylang.org/en/latest/style-guide.html).

 # Documentation